 They are lawyers who handle cases that result in injury caused by a person, company, or property.
 Injuries can vary between physical and psychological.
 Their role is to assist the party in recovering financial compensation for any expenses.
-In this case, the personal injury lawyer would be in charge of helping the party injured in the car sharing accident receive compensation for any medical expenses from a result of an accident.
+In this case, the personal injury lawyer would oversee helping the party injured in the car-sharing accident receive compensation for any medical expenses from a result of an accident.

 What is Florida Dangerous Instrumentality Doctrine?